 That being said, it will take some time to learn how to use each tool but I’d definitely recommend playing around with them.

 Progress Report Page

 JamPlay’s progress report page gives you a nice overview of which lessons you’ve completed and which ones you are still in the process of watching.
-This report page doesn’t break down the lessons by phase, therefore they are all bundled into one unified table.
 If you watch a lot of lessons this might get to be a little cumbersome after a while.
 However, to fix this, JamPlay gives you the option to create custom playlists allowing you to sort the lessons yourself (just drag and drop).